wakesurfer/api-platform-tutorial/scenarios/warrantyClaim/README.md

 The Documentation tab embeds the documentation reference you specified on the General Settings tab when you created the API.
 Depending on how you configured this, the documentation appears inside a frame as a website, as text, or the documentation on Apiary.

 ### ~~Connect your API to the actual REST back-end service~~
 **Actually we will continue using the mock servers implementation to keep things simple.
-Continue following the instructions but **skip** the creating a service parts.
 Skip to [Activate Draft Policies](#activate-draft-policies) below.**

 Up until now, your API has simply invoked the mock-service, but now it is time to connect it to the actual REST back-end service.
 Here you have a few options.